Single Parent Surrogacy for Men, Women & LGBTQ Individuals

 Frequently Asked Questions: Surrogacy for Single Women

-Can a single woman have a baby through surrogacy? +
+Can a single woman have a biological child through surrogacy?+

-How long does surrogacy take for a single woman? +
+How much does surrogacy cost for a single woman?+

-How much does surrogacy cost for a single woman? +
+How does legal parentage work for a single mother?+

-Most international surrogacy destinations legally exclude single women.
-Ukraine, Georgia, and India historically popular and lower-cost destinations either restrict surrogacy to married heterosexual couples or have banned foreign intended parents entirely.
-The United States, and California specifically, is one of the few destinations that explicitly protects single intended mothers with full legal standing.
+Most international destinations legally exclude single women.
+Ukraine and Georgia restrict surrogacy to married heterosexual couples.
+India banned foreign intended parents entirely.
+The U.S. — and California specifically — is one of the few places that explicitly protects single intended mothers with full legal standing.

-Single women and single men follow a similar process, but with key differences.
 Women use their own eggs in most cases and need donor sperm.
-Single men always require an egg donor and do not need donor sperm.
-That distinction is why single-woman surrogacy is typically $30,000–$50,000 less expensive.
-The surrogacy for single men page covers the male-specific process in full.
+Single men always require an egg donor.
+That distinction is why single-woman surrogacy typically costs $30,000–$50,000 less.
+The surrogacy for single men guide covers the male-specific process in full.

 Julianna Nikolic